 1 hours agoThe population of Japan has become multi-cultural, and there is more demand for culturally competent nursing care.
 The purpose of this study was to explore cultural characteristics of nursing practice in Japan focusing on behaviour.
 We interviewed 25 professionals with experience in or knowledge of …

-Japanese health practices 53 People Used Show more
+Asian culture and health care 53 People Used Show more

 Culture Everyculture.com Show details

 5 hours agoAn extensive system of national health insurance provides access to high quality health care for almost all people through a combination of public hospitals and physicians in private practice.
-East Asian medical traditions, including herbal therapy, acupuncture, and moxibustion, are widely practiced and incorporated into popular and
+H. Paul.
+Japanese Culture, 3rd ed.
+1984.
+Vlastos, Stephen, ed.
+Mirror of Modernity: Invented Traditions of Modern Japan

 Health Healthpolicy.ucla.edu Show details